shivanshu-semwal/ds-algo/docs/algorithms/techniques/bit-manipulation.md

 - The result of a right-shift of a signed negative number is implementation-dependent.
   So better not use `-2 >> 3`.
-- If the `n` is negative the it is undefined behaviour.
+- If the `n` is negative the it is undefined behavior.

 ## how to check if i'th bit is set or not - use and